pojome/pojo-digital-donations/readme.txt

 **Sell and Track Software License Keys**

-[Software Licensing](https://easydigitaldownloads.com/extension/software-licensing/) for Easy Digital Downloads provides a complete license key generation, activation, and checking system.
+[Software Licensing](https://easydigitaldownloads.com/extension/software-licensing/) for Pojo Digital Donations provides a complete license key generation, activation, and checking system.
 It allows you to provide license keys along with your digital products that can then be used to properly license and activate the buyer’s copy of the software.

 Includes a complete integration pack for delivering automatic upgrades for premium WordPress plugins and themes.

 **Build Up Your Email Subscribers**

-With add-ons for [Mail Chimp](http://easydigitaldownloads.com/extension/mail-chimp/), [Campaign Monitor](http://easydigitaldownloads.com/extension/campaign-monitor/), and [AWeber](http://easydigitaldownloads.com/extension/aweber/), [Wysija](https://easydigitaldownloads.com/extension/wysija/), [ActiveCampaign](https://easydigitaldownloads.com/extension/active-campaign/), [iContact](https://easydigitaldownloads.com/extension/icontact/), [Campaign Monitor](https://easydigitaldownloads.com/extension/campaign-monitor/), [Constant Contact](https://easydigitaldownloads.com/extension/constant-contact/), and more, Easy Digital Downloads can easily grow your email subscription lists while making you money at the same time.
+With add-ons for [Mail Chimp](http://easydigitaldownloads.com/extension/mail-chimp/), [Campaign Monitor](http://easydigitaldownloads.com/extension/campaign-monitor/), and [AWeber](http://easydigitaldownloads.com/extension/aweber/), [Wysija](https://easydigitaldownloads.com/extension/wysija/), [ActiveCampaign](https://easydigitaldownloads.com/extension/active-campaign/), [iContact](https://easydigitaldownloads.com/extension/icontact/), [Campaign Monitor](https://easydigitaldownloads.com/extension/campaign-monitor/), [Constant Contact](https://easydigitaldownloads.com/extension/constant-contact/), and more, Pojo Digital Donations can easily grow your email subscription lists while making you money at the same time.

 **Languages**

-Easy Digital Downloads as been translated into the following languages:
+Pojo Digital Donations as been translated into the following languages:

 1. English (and British English)
 2. German